Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 Listen Audio

-Companies often face difficulties while moving toward Single Sign-on (SSO) implementation.
+Sometimes companies face difficulties while moving toward Single Sign-on (SSO) implementation.
 Many of them are stuck at step one, trying to figure out SSO benefits, best practices of implementation, types, protocols, and other basic stuff.
-I decided to clarify the meaning of Single Sign-on, share MobiDev’s experience, and even reinvent the wheel for using SSO between mobile applications in the most convenient way.
+With more than 11 years at MobiDev, I have gained multifaceted expertise in various aspects of software development, including Single Sign-on integration, to offer clients tailored solutions for their business needs, and I am happy to share my insights with you.

 Single Sign-on (SSO) is a technical approach to authentication that enables a user to log in with one set of credentials to several applications and websites.
 The technology is based on setting up a reliable relationship between an application, known as a service provider, and an access management system.
 A service provider and an access management system share a certificate with identification data, which, in the case of SSO, takes the form of tokens that include email, username, or other data.

-What are types of SSO?
+What are the types of SSO?

 SSO is part of Federated Identity Management (FIM) architecture.